ladybug-tools/hb-radiance-primer/text/components/Assign_Grids_and_Views.md

 This assignment is necessary for any Radiance study, though whether a grid or a view is required for a particular type of study is depenednet upon the recipe used.

+Multiple copies of this component can be used in series and each will add the grids or views to any that already exist.

 #### Inputs